jon6fingrs/ghostboard/README.md

 Ghostboard is a lightweight, self-hosted solution for real-time synchronized text sharing.
 This repository includes a WebSocket server for syncing text across multiple clients and a command-line client for retrieving or updating the shared text.

+This is aimed at selfhosters who want to quickly and easily share text between computers.
+There is absolutely no encryption or security.
+This is not something which should be deployed on the internet.
+It simply creates a webpage that accepts text.
+The text is mirrored across all instances.
+In addition, there is a CLI client to interact with the text without access to a webpage or gui.

 ---

 ## Features